 Wondering how to cook fava beans?
 These Simple Marinated Fava Beans (with olive oil, vinegar, garlic, lemon zest, and fresh herbs) are one of my favorite ways to prepare them!
 Vegan, versatile and delicious!
 Use these on toast or bruschetta, in salads or on cheese boards or Mezze platters!
 Easy and delicious!

-The privilege of a lifetime is being who you are.
+The privilege of a lifetime is being who you are. –Joseph Campbell

 Fava beans have a second “skin” that many people like to remove.
-Personally they don’t bother me, I grew up eating this skin you see above, so I leave them on.
-The skins do have a slight bitterness, but it’s masked in the marinade, and I don’t mind it.
-But feel free to do as you like.
+Personally, they don’t bother me – I grew up eating this outer skin you see above, so I leave them on.
+But the skins do have a slight bitterness, although somewhat masked by the marinade, so I don’t mind it.

 Personalize it, play around with it and make it your own.
 Next time I’ll try it with tarragon or dill.
 The lemon zest adds a lovely brightness and I also added chili flakes to mine for a little heat.
 Whole spices are also a nice addition, like coriander seeds, mustard, cumin or caraway.

 To preserve, make sure to refill the jar with olive oil and vinegar each time you dip into them, keeping the beans submerged.

-Marinated Fava Beans
+More recipes with Fava Beans

-- 1 Cup shelled fava beans (1 ½ pounds in pods)
+- 1 cup shelled fava beans (1 1/2 pounds in pods)